wp-plugins/ad-injection/readme.txt

 = How can I show different ads for different categories? =

 If you want to show different ads for different categories using widgets you can set up filters for the different ads from the widget UI.
 If you want to show different top, random, or bottom adverts on different categories you can use some very simple PHP in the ad box (this will also work for the widgets as well if you don't like the UI method).

-Note this will only work in the direct insertion mode.
-It won’t work in mfunc mode!

 Example 1 - one category specific ad and a general ad.